Graduate Student-at-Large: Business

 - Varies Open Enrollment

-When you become a Graduate Student-at-Large at the University of Chicago Booth School of Business, you gain entry into a vibrant academic culture through participating in the rigorous, discipline-based approach to business education that consistently ranks Chicago Booth as one of the top MBA programs in the world.
+The Graduate Student-at-Large: Business (GSALB) program prepares students for the MBA at the University of Chicago Booth School of Business—or any other MBA program across the nation.
+When you join GSALB, you join a vibrant academic culture united by the rigorous, discipline-based approach to business education that consistently ranks Chicago Booth as one of the top MBA programs in the world.

-Students accepted to the GSALB program must have already completed their bachelor’s degrees, and international applicants must meet our English language requirements.
+Students accepted to the GSALB program must have already completed their bachelor’s degrees, and international applicants must meet our English Language Requirements.